Skip to main content

 }

-Below is an example of extending the root type Query type to add our Product type.
+Below is an example of extending the root Query type to add our Product type.

 Product.graphql